 Finally bottled water will cost you an average of €280 per year and the hassle of carrying home heavy bottles every week.
 In conclusion, avoid bottled water if you can.

-- Tap water in Barcelona is drinkable even if it doesn’t taste great
+- Tap water in Barcelona is safe and drinkable even if it doesn't taste good

-- For better taste and to remove possible contaminants use an affordable water filter such as TAPP
+- For great tasting water use an affordable water filter such as EcoPro or EcoPro Compact

 - Avoid bottled water if you can as it's bad for the planet, your wallet and not healthier